How to stop struggling and get better at math in middle and high school?

 Sometimes, students may mistakenly call the resulting shape a rhombus or diamond.
 In reality, when a square is rotated by 45°, it remains a square.
 Rotation does not change the formal properties of the square.

-This confusion arises because students often rely on visual memorization of how shapes appear, while paying less attention to their formal properties.
+This mistake arises because students often rely on visual memorization of how shapes appear, while paying less attention to their formal properties.

 Why it matters: